ethereum/go-ethereum/docs/_getting-started/index.md

 ### Networks
 You can connect a Geth node to several different networks using the network name as an argument.
 These include the main Ethereum network, [a private network](getting-started/private-net) you create, and three test networks that use different consensus algorithms:

--   Ropsten: Proof-of-work test network
+-   **Ropsten:** Proof-of-work test network
--   Rinkeby: Proof-of-authority test network
+-   **Rinkeby:** Proof-of-authority test network
--   Görli: Proof-of-authority test network
+-   **Görli:** Proof-of-authority test network

-For this guide, you will use the Görli network.
-The default port is 8545, so you need to enable at least outgoing access from your node to that port.
+For this guide, you will use the Görli network and the default port is 8545, so you need to enable at least outgoing access from your node to that port.
 ### Sync modes
 You can start Geth in one of three different sync modes using the `--syncmode "<mode>"` argument that determines what sort of node it is in the network.
 These are:

-- Full: Downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block.
+- **Full:** Downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block.
-- Snap (Default): Same functionality as fast, but with a faster algorithm.
+- **Snap:** (Default): Same functionality as fast, but with a faster algorithm.
-- Light: Downloads all block headers, block data, and verifies some randomly.
+- **Light:** When using the "light" synchronization, the node only downloads a few recent block headers, block data and syncs quickly..

-For this tutorial, you will use a `light` sync:
+For this guide, you will use a `light` sync:

 ### Requirements: